mwfj/CMU_15213_CSAPP3E_Lab/Linking/README.md

 ## Dynamic Linking with Shared Libraries

 A shared library is an object that, **at either run time or load time**, can be loaded at arbitrary memory address and **linked with a program in memory**.
 This process is known as ***dynamic linking*** and is performed by a program called a ***dynamic linker***.
+The key purpose of shared libraries is to allow multiple running processes to share the same library code in memory and thus save precious memory resource.
 Shared library are also referred as shared objects, and on Linux system they are indicated by the `.so` suffix.
 Microsoft operating system make heavy use of shared libraries, which they refer to as `DLLs`(dynamic link libraries).

-Linking of references to shared library object is deffered until the program is actually loaded into the memory.
-But it can also happened at runtime, where the application requests the dynamic linker to load and link shared library without having to link in the applications against at the compile time.
+**Linking of references to shared library object is deffered until the program is actually loaded into the memory.
+But it can also happened at runtime**, where the application requests the dynamic linker to load and link shared library without having to link in the applications against at the compile time.
 In that case, program can arbitrarily decided to load a function(after program has begun) that is decleard in a shared library, where, in Linux, this is done by calls to the `dlopen()` interface.

 Shared libraries are **"shared"** in two different ways: